francesco-losciale/giftandgo-test/README.md

 # TODO

-- rest controller and test
+x- rest controller and test
+x - add validation of the file
+- feature flag to disable validation
+- finish all the happy paths and only afterwards thing to edge cases-  to save time

 - create script to run mysql docker container
 - Flyway migration
 - bash script to initialise and start tests

 - Java 17? replace lombok with records?

+assumptions:

+- file validation fails globally, not at row level

 curl -X POST \